Please contact SpinChem for technical support on products or applications, or if you have suggestions for improvements.

 Frequently asked questions

-Will my reaction be quicker with SpinChem® RBR?
+Will my reaction be quicker with a SpinChem® RBR?

 Yes, most likely.
 All heterogeneous reactions that are mass transfer limited will be faster.
 This is due to the more efficient convective transport of reaction solution to and from the solid phase packed into SpinChem® RBR.
 Depending on the reaction, this may result in a shorter process time, higher yield or decreased reagent consumption.